-I would like to report the following actual/potential conflict of interest situation arising during the discharge of my official duties:-
+I would like to report the following actual/potential\ conflict of interest situation arising during the discharge of my official duties:-

-My re My relationship with the persons/companies (e.g. relative) Relationship of the persons/companies with our Company (e.g. supplier) Relat Brief description of my duties which involved the persons/companies (e.g. handling of tender exercise) (Date) ' ne of Declari • , Part B - Ackı nowledgement (To be completed by Approving At uthority) To: ((Declar ing Staff) via (supervisor of the Declaring Staff) Ackno wledg ement of Declaration that:- The i nformation contained in your declaration form of (Date) is noted.
-It has been decided You should refrain from performing or getting in Part A, which may give rise to a conflict. nvolved in p erforming th e work, as described You may continue to handle the work as de change in the information declared above, as without being influenced by your private interest nd you mus Others (please specify) : (Date) (Name e of Approvir (Title / Depa • • • • • • • • • • • • • • • • • • • •
+Pers Persons/companies with whom/which I have official dealings My r My relationship with the persons/companies (e.g. relative) Rela Relationship of the persons/companies with our Company (e.g. supplier) Brief description of my duties which involved the persons/companies (e.g. handling of tender exercise) (Date) - , ne of Declaring Staff) le / Department) Part B - Ackı nowledgement (To be completed by Approving Au thority) To: ( (Declar ring Staff) via (supervisor of the Declaring Staff) Ackno wledg ement of Declaration that:- The i nformation contained in your declaration form of (Date) is noted.
+It has been ded cided You should refrain from performing or getting in Part A, which may give rise to a conflict. nvolved in p erforming the work, as descr ribed You may continue to handle the work as deschange in the information declared above, an without being influenced by your private interes d you must Others (please specify): (Date) • e of Approving Authority) (Title / Department)

-^{} Delete as appropriate.
+\ Delete as appropriate.